-How does anxiety impact your day to day work?
+Q: How does search for balance impact your day to day work?

 I had never heard of Apollo when I started working here in May of 2020.
 Apollo’s mission resonates deeply with me — in addition to General Anxiety Disorder, I’ve been dealing with treatment-resistant depression for the past 20 years.
-Working for a company that wants to improve the quality of life for people struggling with the same conditions I am is incredibly rewarding.
+Working for a company that wants to improve the quality of life and make mental healthcare more accessible is incredibly rewarding.

-What sort of coping mechanisms do you use now?
+Q: What sort of coping mechanisms do you use?

 I learned a new framework from my therapist where I ask “is this helpful?” when I’m ruminating.
 This allows me to step back and answer: yes or no. If it’s a no, I try to push it out.
 Easier said than done, but removing myself from that state of mind is helpful.
 That could mean putting Apollo on Rebuild and Recover and taking a walk or putting on a song I love.
 If it’s a yes, then I can seek a solution more objectively.
 It’s sort of like a framework for evaluating my thoughts.

-I also have integrated Apollo into my day, and that’s been incredibly pivotal in my mental health while I taper off my meds.
+I also have integrated Apollo into my day, and that’s been incredibly pivotal in my mental health.

 I have a lot of video meetings throughout the day.
 And I use Social and Open on and off all day.
 It helps me feel energetic without being overstimulating.
 It helps me keep my energy focused and less scattered.